 - (b) All options granted under the 2018 Stock Option Plan have exercise prices equal to the fair market value of the underlying Common Stock of the Company on the dates of grant, which, in accordance with the terms of such Plan, is the reported closing price of the Common Stock on the New York Stock Exchange on the date preceding the date the option was granted.
-The reported closing price of the Common Stock on the New York Stock Exchange on the New York Stock Exchange on May 1, 2023, the date of grant, was \$13.23. - (c) The value for options was estimated at the dates of grant using the Black-Scholes option-pricing model with the following assumptions: a risk-free interest rate of 3.61%, based on U.S. Treasury rates at the date of grant with maturity dates approximately equal to the estimated term of the options at the date of the grant; expected volatility of 28.50%, based on historical volatility of the Company's Common Stock; expected dividend yield of 3.82%, based on the regular quarterly cash dividend per share most recently declared by the Company; an estimated 8.31 year term of the options, based on evaluations of the historical and expected future employee exercise behavior; and on the exercise price of \$13.08 of the option granted.
+The reported closing price of the Common Stock on the New York Stock Exchange on June 18, 2024, the date of grant, was \$13.27. - (c) The value for options was estimated at the dates of grant using the Black-Scholes option-pricing model with the following assumptions: a risk-free interest rate of 4.23%, based on U.S. Treasury rates at the date of grant with maturity dates approximately equal to the estimated term of the options at the date of the grant; expected volatility of 28.74%, based on historical volatility of the Company's Common Stock; expected dividend yield of 3.77%, based on the regular quarterly cash dividend per share most recently declared by the Company; an estimated 8.55 year term of the options, based on evaluations of the historical and expected future employee exercise behavior; and on the exercise price of \$13.26 of the option granted.
 These amounts do not correspond to the actual value that will be realized by the named executive officers if and when they exercise the options.

-Outstanding Equity Awards at 2024 fiscal Year-End
+Outstanding Equity Awards at 2025 fiscal Year-End